Official State Seal of Idaho

 Idaho has the only state seal designed by a woman.
-The official state seal (which also appears on Idaho's state flag) is actually an update of a painting by Emma Edwards Green that was selected as the design for the great seal of the state of Idaho in 1891 (the original painting is held in trust by the Idaho Historical Society).
-Below is Emma's own account of the first Great Seal of Idaho and the many symbols of the state that are represented:
+The official state seal (which also appears on Idaho's state flag) is actually an update of a painting by Emma Edwards Green (of Boise City) that was selected as the design for the great seal of the state of Idaho in 1891.
+All State Seals

 "Before designing the seal, I was careful to make a thorough study of the resources and future possibilities of the State.
 I invited the advice and counsel of every member of the Legislature and other citizens qualified to help in creating a Seal of State that really represented Idaho at that time.
 Idaho had been admitted into the Union on July 3rd, 1890.
 The first state Legislature met in Boise on December 8, 1890, and on March 14th, 1891, adopted my design for the Great Seal of the State of Idaho.

 The question of Woman Suffrage was being agitated somewhat, and as leading men and politicians agreed that Idaho would eventually give women the right to vote, and as mining was the chief industry, and the mining man the largest financial factor of the state at that time, I made the figure of the man the most prominent in the design, while that of the woman, signifying justice, as noted by the scales; liberty, as denoted by the liberty cap on the end of the spear, and equality with man as denoted by her position at his side, also signifies freedom.